knocklabs/docs/pages/send-notifications/triggering-workflows.md

 3. The cancellation key is _scoped per workflow_ so you don't need to include the workflow key in the cancellation key.

+## Multi-tenancy in notifications

+You can optionally pass a `tenant` to your `notify` call that allows notifications generated during the workflow execution to belong to that tenant.

+You can read more about [supporting multi-tenancy in our guide](/send-and-manage-data/multi-tenancy).